Home

 But if you would feel more comfortable wearing underwear then do so, just like the tartan you choose for your kilt, the choice is yours, and yours alone.

 I mention tartan as there is another common misconception associated with kilts for men, and that is that you must have a family connection to a clan, in order to wear a clan tartan.
+I would like to make the point very clear, that this is simply not true.

 You may wear any tartan you wish, as there are no laws governing the wearing of tartan, despite what many traditionalists would have you believe.